Julian-Henry/DAQ_System/README.md

 6. Go to the daq_gui_1 directory and run the daq_gui code (Use cargo run --release if it doesn’t work the normal way).
 It will take a long time to run the first time.

-7. Then it should work!
+7. Done.
+It should work!